Why CS @ ILLINOIS

 CS @ ILLINOIS: A Tradition of Excellence

-Companies that have been founded or led by CS @ ILLINOIS graduates are among the biggest names in the high-tech arena, including Match.com, Microsoft, Netscape, PayPal, Siebel Systems, YouTube, and Yelp.
+Companies that have been founded or led by CS @ ILLINOIS graduates are among the biggest names in the high-tech arena, including Malwarebytes, Match.com, Microsoft, Netscape, Optimizely, PayPal, Siebel Systems, YouTube, and Yelp.

 Outstanding Faculty & Research Opportunities

-Our internationally recognized faculty currently includes 27 NSF CAREER Award winners, 15 ACM Fellows, 14 IEEE Fellows, and 8 Sloan Research Fellows.
-With $35 million in annual research expenditures, our 70 CS faculty members are pioneering virtual reality, analyzing the HIV capsid, investigating the algorithms behind social media, monitoring construction zones with drones, and harnessing the power of the Data Revolution.
+Our internationally recognized faculty currently includes 32 NSF CAREER Award winners, 14 ACM Fellows, 15 IEEE Fellows, and 8 Sloan Research Fellows.
+With $34 million in annual research expenditures, our 80 CS faculty members are pioneering virtual reality, creating software to analyze the HIV capsid, investigating the algorithms behind social media, monitoring construction zones with drones, and harnessing the power of the Data Revolution.

 Extraordinary Quality of Life